-    For some iwi, a settlement has meant monetary compensation in the millions and this is a possibility for us too.
+For some iwi, a settlement has means monetary compensation in the millions and this is a possibility for us too.

-Our researchers along with the Government researchers, we have proves our worth in land, forestry and waterways.
+Our researchers and Government researchers have proven our worth in land, forestry and waterways.

 Now we need to do the same with our people.